SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Running through the Automatic Calibration again.
 - Adjusting your IRL tracker mounting.

+## My feet are incorrect/move incorrectly
+- Ensure foot mounting reset is completed after mounting calibration in the SlimeVR server.
+- Try changing the angle of your feet; higher or lower angles may work better depending on your body type.
+They should not be tilted to either side during foot calibration.

 ## My avatar floats above the ground

 - Make sure your floor level is correct by redrawing your boundary.
 If on Quest or other standalone headsets, clear boundary history.